-- 1 cup sugar
+- 3/4 cup (150 g) sugar

 - 1 teaspoon vinegar

-1 Preheat oven to 300°F.
+1 Preheat oven to 300°F (150°C).

 Then add the vinegar to the bowl.
 Increase speed to high and whip the egg whites until they fluff up and become glossy, and stiff peaks form when the whisk is lifted, 4-5 minutes.

-6 Drop by teaspoons onto a cookie sheets that have been lined with parchment paper or Silpat.
+6 Drop by teaspoons onto a cookie sheets that have been lined with parchment paper or a silicone mat.

-6 Put the cookies sheet in the 300°F oven, close the door and turn the oven OFF.
-Leave them in the oven overnight.
-In the morning they should be ready - crisp on the outside, light and airy on the inside.
-If they are a little marshmallowy or chewy on the inside in the morning, just let them dry out for a few more hours.
+7 Bake: Put the cookies sheet in the 300°F (150°C) oven, close the door and lower the heat to 250°F (120°C).
+Bake them for 25 minutes at 250°F (120°C), then turn the oven OFF.
+Leave them in the oven for 2 to 3 hours or overnight.
+When they are ready they'll be crisp on the outside, and light and airy on the inside.